apache/doris/docs/en/docs/advanced/compute_node.md

 At present, Doris is a typical Share-Nothing architecture, which achieves very high performance by binding data and computing resources in the same node.
 With the continuous improvement of the performance for the Doris computing engine, more and more users have begun to use Doris to directly query data on data lake.
-This is a Share-Disk scenario, that data is often stored on the remote HDFS/S3, and calculated in Doris.
+This is a Share-Disk scenario that data is often stored on the remote HDFS/S3, and calculated in Doris.
-Doris obtains the data through the network, and then completes the calculation in memory.
+Doris will get the data through the network, and then completes the computation in memory.
-For these two mixed loads, current Doris architecture will appear insufficient:
+For these two mixed loads in one cluster, current Doris architecture will appear some disadvantages:
-1. Poor resource isolation, the response requirements of the two loads to the cluster are different, and the hybrid deployment will have mutual effects.
+1. Poor resource isolation, the response requirements of these two loads are different, and the hybrid deployment will have mutual effects.
-2. When the cluster is expanded, the data lake query only needs the computing resources, while doris binding the storage and computing and we have to expand them together, and cause a low utilization rate for disk.
+2. Poor disk usage, the data lake query only needs the computing resources, while doris binding the storage and computing and we have to expand them together, and cause a low utilization rate for disk.
-3. The expansion efficiency is poor.
-At present, Doris will start the migration of Tablet data, and the overall process is relatively heavy.
-The data lake query has obvious peaks and valleys, which can achieve hourly flexibility.
+3. Poor expansion efficiency, when the cluster is expanded, Doris will start the migration of Tablet data, and this process will take a lot of time.
+And the data lake query load has obvious peaks and valleys, it need hourly flexibility.

 ## solution
-Implement a BE node role specially used for federated computing named compute node.
+Implement a BE node role specially used for federated computing named `Compute node`.
-Compute node is used to handle remote federated queries such as this query of data lake.
+`Compute node` is used to handle remote federated queries such as this query of data lake.
-The original BE node type is called hybrid node, and this type of node can not only execute SQL query, but also handle tablet data storage.
+The original BE node type is called `hybrid node`, and this type of node can not only execute SQL query, but also handle tablet data storage.
+And the `Compute node` only can execute SQL query, it have no data on node.

 With the computing node, the cluster deployment topology will also change:
-- the hybrid node is used for the data calculation of the OLAP type table, the node is expanded according to the storage demand
+- the `hybrid node` is used for the data calculation of the OLAP type table, the node is expanded according to the storage demand
-- the computing node is used for the external computing, and this node is expanded according to the query load.
+- the `computing node` is used for the external computing, and this node is expanded according to the query load.

-Since the compute node has no storage, the compute node can use an HDD disk machine.
+  Since the compute node has no storage, the compute node can be deployed on an HDD disk machine with other workload or on a container.

 ## Usage of ComputeNode